Godofbrowser/react-image-library-app/README.md

 5. Ability to manage uploads
 6. Create separate endpoint for upload so user gets to fill in image details while upload and image processing is running in the background, before finally saving.
 7. Pagination
-8. Import configs and credentials
+8. Import configs and credentials (done)

 ## Known Bug